nicklafferty/craftycody/content/crafts/diy-replacing-your-toilet-lever.md

 title = "DIY: Replacing your toilet lever"

 +++
 Plumbing is scary.
-What can seem a minor problem can quickly turn into thousands of dollars and a jackhammer breaking up your foundation to access the pipes.
+What can seem like a minor problem can quickly turn into thousands of dollars and a jackhammer breaking up your foundation to access the pipes.
 I think plumbing is an essential skill for homeowners to learn and, thankfully, there are many Youtube videos on the subject.

 However, it's still scary.
 What if you mess something up?
 What if you flood your bathroom?